Crypto-TII/nnbits/README.md

-# An Ensemble Deep Learning Distinguisher for Cryptanalysis | Distinguish Random Data from a Cipher Output
+# NNBits: An Ensemble Deep Learning Distinguisher for Cryptanalysis | Distinguish Random Data from a Cipher Output

 _(This work has been submitted to JOURNAL and is currently under review)_